nuvo/skbn/README.md

 # Skbn

-Skbn is a tool for copying files and directories between Kubernetes and AWS S3.
+Skbn is a tool for copying files and directories between Kubernetes, AWS S3 or Azure Blob Storage.
 It is named after the 1981 video game [Sokoban](https://en.wikipedia.org/wiki/Sokoban).

 ## Install